Click in a link to be taken to the entry below:

 Detailed examination information is posted each semester.
 Students are responsible for reviewing and complying with all exam policies and procedures.
-Exceptions may be granted only by the assistant dean for student affairs and Student Records Office personnel, and only then for serious circumstances beyond a student’s control that interfere with a student’s ability to perform.
+Exceptions may be granted only by the assistant dean for student affairs and the assistant dean of academic services and registrar, and only then for serious circumstances beyond a student’s control that interfere with a student’s ability to perform (see below).
 Failure to take an examination during the scheduled time will result in a failing grade.

 A. FINAL EXAM SCHEDULE

 Law courses typically have a final exam at the end of the semester or require a paper in lieu of an exam.
 If a paper in lieu of an exam is permitted, the policies in Section IV apply to the paper.
-First-year courses and a few other selected courses will have “fixed” exams; all other courses in the Law School will have “flexible” (flex) exams.
+First-year courses and a few other selected courses will have “fixed” exams; Short Courses may require a “take home” exam; all other courses in the Law School will have “flexible” (flex) exams.
 The final exam schedule is posted at the beginning of each semester.